Make An Impact On Society

-Through the study of sociology at Seton Hill, you will learn to view societies as whole entities encompassing the entire range of social life, from families and community associations, to nation states and international organizations.
+Through the study of sociology at Seton Hill, you will learn to view societies as whole entities encompassing the entire range of social life, from families and community associations, to nation-states and international organizations.
 Sociology majors at Seton Hill are trained to use theoretical tools and research techniques, and learn to apply the results of their investigations in accordance with ethical principles to support the betterment of society.

 Seton Hill's Sociology Program has a special focus in peace and justice, with an emphasis on the positive impact of cultural diversity on societies at both the local and global levels.
-You will benefit from a strong foundation in the liberal arts, coupled with fundamental learning in sociology, and immerse yourself in a variety of topics that include:
+Here, you will benefit from a strong foundation in the liberal arts, coupled with fundamental learning in sociology, and immerse yourself in a variety of topics that include: